Where to Stay at Huis Ten Bosch with Kids: A Family Guide to On-Site Hotels (2026)

 two women in purple and pink kimono standing on street (Photo by Sorasak on Unsplash)

-Onsen etiquette with kids is one of those things that worries first-time foreign families — the rules feel mysterious, the consequences of mistakes feel embarrassing, and Japanese parents seem to have an effortless flow that’s hard to imitate.
-The reality is much simpler than it appears: kids are widely welcomed at most onsen, and the … Read more
+Onsen etiquette with kids is one of those things that worries first-time foreign families.
+The rules feel mysterious, the consequences of mistakes feel embarrassing, and Japanese parents seem to have an effortless flow that’s hard to imitate.
+The reality is much simpler than it appears.
+Kids are widely welcomed at most onsen, and the etiquette … Read more

 Ureshino Onsen with Kids: A Family Guide to Saga’s Beauty Hot Springs (2026)